People

 Jarrett completed his Bachelor of Science in Kinesiology at The University of New Brunswick, and Masters of Science at the University of Guelph.

-Chris Vellucci, PhD(s)
+Chris Vellucci, PhD(c)

 Chris completed his Bachelor of Science in Kinesiology at the University of Waterloo and Masters of Science in Kinesiology at Brock University.